edgehog-device-manager/edgehog/doc/pages/ota_updates/ota_update_concepts.md

 `Supported starting versions` of Base Image `foo`, it identifies a subset of Base Images within the same Base Image Collection that can be updated to the Base Image `foo`.

-## Update Channel
+## Channel

-An Update Channel represents the subscription of a Device to a specific set of Base Images.
+A Channel is an aggregation of [Groups](core_concepts-1.html#group) that can be targeted in campaigns (either update or deployment campaigns).

-To assign a Device to a specific Update Channel (other than the default one) the device must belong to a [Group](core_concepts.html#group) and that Group has to be assigned to the Target Groups of the Update Channel.
+To assign a Device to a specific Channel (other than the default one) the device must belong to a [Group](core_concepts-1.html#group) and that Group has to be assigned to the Target Groups of the Channel.

-The same Base Image can be associated with multiple Update Channels.
-This guarantees that once testers in the `beta` Update Channel validate the Base Image, the exact same Base Image will be used to update devices in the `default` Update Channel.
+Channels enable structured rollouts across device groups.
+For example, the same Base Image can be associated with multiple Channels.
+This guarantees that once testers in the `beta` Channel validate the Base Image, the exact same Base Image will be used to update devices in the `default` Channel.
+The same applies to deployment campaigns targeting container releases.

 ## Update Campaign

-An Update Campaign is the operation that tracks the distribution of a specific Base Image to all devices belonging to an Update Channel.
+An Update Campaign is the operation that tracks the distribution of a specific Base Image to all devices belonging to a Channel.

 An Update Campaign can define additional constraints about which devices can be updated (e.g. minimum current version, force downgrade, etc).